 Sunday fundays have become something of a Sydney social staple.
 To help you squeeze the last bit of juice out for the weekend we've scoured the city to find the places for a Sunday session.
 Whether you're after a relaxed waterfront bevvy, a total day-to-night blow out or an afternoon sinking tinnies in a beer garden, this is your guide to having a stellar Sydney sunday.

 Sydney's best Sunday sessions

-While you may have to shell out a few extra dollar for a Spritz or a vino, IDRB’s famous views are totally worth it.
-Drink up as the sky turns a pastel palette behind the cyan blue pool and chruning ocean, and if you're not ready to go home yet DJs spin lounge-house tunes into the late evening.
+While you may have to shell out a few extra dollars for a Spritz or a vino, IDRB’s famous views are totally worth it.
+Drink up as the sky turns a pastel palette behind the cyan blue pool and churning ocean, and if you're not ready to go home yet DJs spin lounge-house tunes into the late evening.

 Sundays on Kensington Street are getting a rose coloured makeover with an a la carte brunch menu at Kensington Street Social, accompanied by Frosé or bottomless rosé for $35 per person.
 If you really want to do the turn you can kick back until 4pm when live music kicks off int he Old Clare Hotel bar next door.

 Our colonial heritage is responsible for the proliferation of British-style pubs across this great southern land, as well as the tradition of the Sunday roast.
 But rather than spending your Sunday baking over a hot oven, let the professionals take care of the cooking and head out to these ace Sydney pubs putting on a proper roast lunch or dinner during the colder months.

 Sure, we're good at swimming and rugby, but what Australians excel at is kicking back in the leafy courtyard of our local, sinking some beers and chewing the fat with our mates.
 Beer garden sessions should really be our national sport, and here's the best places to do it.